Exploring Sustainable Bioeconomies: An MIT Delegation’s Journey into the Peruvian Amazon

 In addition to incremental agreements and coalitions formed behind closed doors, there were multiple notable breakthroughs, including:

-- a work program and subsidiary body under Article 8(j) of the KMGBF for Afro-descendant, Indigenous, and local communities which, sets up a mechanism that guarantees formal participation of Afro-descendants, Indigenous peoples, and local communities in decision-making processes under the UN biodiversity convention;
+2. a work program and subsidiary body under Article 8(j) of the Convention on Biological Diversity (CBD) addresses the “traditional knowledge, innovations, and practices” of Indigenous, and local communities and sets up a mechanism that guarantees formal participation of Afro-descendants, Indigenous peoples, and local communities in decision-making processes under the UN biodiversity convention; and

 Despite these breakthroughs, several key issues are still left unresolved, particularly around funding and monitoring of targets in data-poor contexts.
 Most international organizations agree that there is still a major financial gap to meet the 2030 goals.
 The annual climate finance needed to match countries’ climate action goals is currently at $8.1 trillion USD, and will steadily increase to over $10 trillion USD from 2031 to 2050, marking a sixfold increase from $1.3 trillion USD in the year 2021.
 These financial concerns were echoed across multiple sessions across COP16, and they are agreed to be a common barrier to achieving various countries’ climate goals.